jpmckinney/pupa-ruby/README.md

 1. You may want more control over the method used to perform a scraping task.
 For example, a legislature may publish legislators before 1997 in one format and legislators after 1997 in another format.
 In this case, you may want to select the method used to scrape legislators according to the year.
 See [legislator.rb](http://opennorth.github.io/pupa-ruby/docs/legislator.html).

+### Automatic response parsing

+JSON parsing is enabled by default.
+To enable automatic parsing of HTML and XML, require the `nokogiri` and `multi_xml` gems.

 ## Performance

 Pupa.rb offers several ways to significantly improve performance.